Depending on your situation, you can get advice to help with your budget, finance and debt matters.

 Listed below are different ways you can seek advice and help.

-If you owe money to more than one department and you are finding it difficult to pay, we may be able to make things easier by agreeing a single affordable monthly payment.
-Contact our Multiple Debt team on 020 7527 6161 or MultipleDebtTeam@islington.gov.uk.
+If you owe more than one department in the Council and you are finding it difficult to pay, our Multiple Debt team may be able to make things easier.
+Contact us to see if you can agree a single affordable monthly payment.

 If you're having trouble paying your rent you can contact your local area housing office for advice.